 Leave Romeo and Juliet’s famous balcony behind and discover the sumptuous elegance of one of Italy’s most iconic cities.
 Here’s all you the information you need about taking the train from Verona to Venice.

-Verona may be the setting for Shakespeare’s greatest love story, but for real romance there is no city in the world like Venice.
+Verona may be the setting for Shakespeare’s greatest love story, but for real romance there is no city in the world that can compete with Venice.
 An exclusively pedestrian city of picturesque canals, narrow lanes, and tiny footbridges, Venice is a destination best reached by train.

 Verona and Venice are only 74.5 miles (120 km) apart by train.
-Though it takes about the same amount of time to drive as it does to take the train, there are no motor vehicles allowed on Venice’s islands, so you have to leave your car outside the city.
+It takes about the same amount of time to drive this distance as it does to take the train, but keep in mind that there are no motor vehicles allowed on Venice’s islands, so you have to leave your car outside of the city.
 A much better option is to take the train directly into Venice and avoid the hassle of having to find and pay for parking.

 Frequent Trains from Verona to Venice

-Trenitalia operates about 72 trains each day departing from Verona Porta Nuova station and arriving in Venezia Santa Lucia station, and the train trip takes about an 1 hour and 10 minutes on Trenitalia’s high-speed Alta Velocità (AV) trains, including the Frecciabianca, Frecciarossa, and Eurocity routes.
+Trenitalia operates about 72 trains each day departing from Verona Porta Nuova station and arriving in Venezia Santa Lucia station.
+The train trip takes about an 1 hour and 10 minutes on Trenitalia’s high-speed Alta Velocità (AV) trains, including the Frecciabianca, Frecciarossa, and Eurocity routes.

-The other option for direct trains from Verona to Venice are Regionale trains, which take about 1.5 hours with the Regional Veloce or about 2 hours and 15 minutes for the Regionale.
-Tickets on this route begin at $11 for the Regionale trains; high-speed train tickets cost between $21 and $30.
+The other option for direct trains from Verona to Venice are Regionale trains, which take about 1.5 hours with the Regional Veloce train, or about 2 hours and 15 minutes for the Regionale.
+Tickets on this route begin at $11 for the Regionale trains and high-speed train tickets cost between $21 and $30.

 Note that routes run less frequently and may have longer travel times on weekends and holidays.